In this post we look at why your calf muscles get tight and go through one exercise that may help resolve the issue.

-This sensation of tightness in the calf muscles is very common, particularly in those of you that run.
-There are many possibilities as to why this may be but most commonly it’s due to weakness in the muscles that bring the foot closer to the shin, the dorsiflexors.
+The sensation of tightness in the calf muscles is very common, particularly if you’re a runner.
+This may be due to weakness in the muscles that bring the foot closer to the shin, the dorsiflexors.

 Dorsiflexion is a critical movement for both running and walking.
-In fact you must be able to get the ankle to neutral (o degrees) if you even want to stand up straight.
+In fact you must be able to get the ankle to neutral (0 degrees) if you just want to stand up straight.

-Now evert the same foot (take the sole of the foot away from the midline) and again gently pull up towards the shin.
+Now evert the same foot (take the sole of the foot outwards) and again gently pull your foot up towards the shin.
 Hold for 6 seconds then relax.
-Repeat 6 times.
+Repeat a further 5 times.

 You should see begin to see an increase in range of movement and a reduction in the sensation of tightness in your calf muscles.